quarree100/dhs_optimization/README.md

 # dhs_optimization
-Example of an district-heating-system optimization using oemof.solph.
+Example of a district-heating-system optimization using oemof.solph.